top of page

 Liz photo_edited.jpg

-Professor Umut Turksen is Professor of Law at Coventry University.
+Professor Umut Turksen is Professor of Law at the University of Exeter.
 He is a co-founder and Director of Partnerships.
 As the ISEC - Director of Partnerships, he is responsible for developing relationships with professional bodies and internationalisation activities.

 Umut.jpg